 Where to stay

 Want to stay on the beach?
 Book yourself into this popular 3-star hotel.
-The Holiday Inn Lido Beach offers guests pet-friendly accommodation with plenty of amenities including an outdoor poo and on-site restaurant with panoramic views of the beach.
+The Holiday Inn Lido Beach offers guests pet-friendly accommodation with plenty of amenities, including an outdoor pool and on-site restaurant with panoramic views of the beach.

 With its beautiful views over Sarasota Bay, this family-owned boutique motel is one of the top places to stay on Lido Key.
 Rooms offer comfortable king-sized beds along with extras like kitchenettes and smart TVs.
 Rent one of their cottages for the perfect family or romantic getaway.

 Steps away from the island’s historic landmarks, this beachfront resort is a fantastic choice for both sightseeing and chillin’ on the pristine shoreline.
 If the sea isn’t calling, take a dip in the outdoor pool or sweat out some margaritas at the well-equipped fitness center.